BetterMontreal/BetterMontreal.github.io/en/about.md

 Citydwellers self-organize: we all may

 - create topics
-- link a place-date-time _to any topic_: make it an event
+- link a place-date-time _to any topic_: that makes it an event
 - comment _or correct any aspect of any event_

 This platform is free of legal constraint, and you may modify it because it's open source software.